-Last year, Boko Haram kidnapped 275 girls from the government secondary school in the Christian-dominated town of Chibok in Borno State.
+Last year, an extremist group that is located primarily in Northern Nigeria kidnapped 275 girls from the government secondary school in the Christian-dominated town of Chibok in Borno State.

 Students reported to the Chibok Government Secondary Boarding School on Sunday, April 13th, to take an exam on Tuesday morning, despite the fact that the government had closed schools across the state because it could not offer protection.

 At about 11pm on Monday the 14th, armed Boko Haram insurgents broke into the school.
 They burned the administration block and classrooms.
 Dressed in military uniforms, they told the girls that Chibok was under attack, but that they were there to protect them.
 The girls believed them and obeyed their orders to enter the vehicles waiting outside.

 Forty-three girls escaped, some during the attack at the school and others during the journey to the camp in the Sambisa forest where the captive girls were initially kept.